SecurEth/secureth.github.io/index.md

 but it also places your software in one of the most *challenging* environments that has ever been created.

-Smart Contract Systems for global trade on the Ethereum Network must be developed to the *highest quality* possible to make sure your business can survive this environment.
+Smart Contract Systems for global trade on the Ethereum Network must be developed to the *highest quality possible* to make sure your business can survive this hostile environment.

 ---